-The minimum inductance should be selected such that the inductor (switch) current peak on each cycle does not reach the 1A current limit maximum.
+The minimum inductance should be selected such that the inductor (switch) current peak on each cycle does not reach the 800 mA current limit maximum.
 To understand how to do this, an example will be presented.

-In the example, the LM2733X will be used (nominal switching frequency 1.6 MHz, minimum switching frequency 1.15 MHz).
+In this example, the LM27313 nominal switching frequency is 1.6 MHz, and the minimum switching frequency is 1.15 MHz.
 This means the maximum cycle period is the reciprocal of the minimum frequency: